 So the cricket salt.
 From Oaxaca Mexico by mail, from abuelita.
 I have a hookup if you’re interested.
 She’s a little girl, the youngest of the Saavedra children.
 You can find her after school in a corner of the restaurant (after she’s completed her homework, of course) packing ground crickets mixed with salt in little glass vials which she flairs with ribbon and glued-on jewels.
 Entrepreneur-ing and shit.

 My husband brought home four vials of cricket salt last month.
 Immediately I thought chicken.
 OK, not true – I thought cocktails.
 Chicken is something we can all eat, so… Chicken it was.
 Have you ever eaten an insect?
 If not, you’re kinda missing out.
-Roasted insects have this nutty flavor to them.
-If I have to compare the flavor of crickets, I’d say the flavor is extremely close to sunflower seeds.
+Roasted insects have this deliciously nutty flavor to them.
+If I have to compare the flavor of crickets to something, I’d say the flavor is extremely comparable to sunflower seeds.

 So the chicken.
 Cut and laid flat on a Pyrex dish.
 Seasoned with cricket salt and adobo.
 This Latina can’t live without her adobo.
 Butter.
 A whole stick of it.
 Onions and garlic.
 I do love my aromatics.
 Paprika and honey.
 Mmmhmm – Honey.